| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 survey_groups |

-Grouping variables for large-scale summary calculations. e.g. ("year","species") |
+Grouping variables for large-scale summary calculations

 confidence |

-Returns a data.table including stratified estimates of abundance.
+A data.table containing stratified estimates of abundance.

 A stars object with 4 attributes:

-Survey cell identifier
+cell: Survey cell identifier

-NAFO division
+division: NAFO division

-Survey strata number
+strat: Survey strata number

 Lite sample survey mesh and related items